joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 advantageous to have closure definitions separately both for code-reuse purposes and to avoid duplicating objects.
 There may be a large number of closure choices, each with their own user parameters.
-In large systems of components, `Closures` objects can be re-used when the closures apply to many objects.
+In large systems of components, `Closures` objects can be reused when the closures apply to many objects.

 ## `ControlLogic` system